LLVM-but-worse/maple-ir/README.md

 Intraprocedural data-flow analysis is fully implemented.

 Maple-IR is not in active development.
 It is on hiatus indefinitely, although code contributions are welcome.
-Please file questions, comments, and issues on the [Issue tracker](https://github.com/LLVM-but-worse/maple-ir/issues).
+Please file questions, comments, and issues on the [issue tracker](https://github.com/LLVM-but-worse/maple-ir/issues).

 Maple-IR in its current form is not yet production-ready, although it can be made so with little effort.